SEC Issues Staff Legal Bulletin Regarding the Suspension of Reporting Obligations Pursuant to Rule 12h-3

 In developing intensive supervision, the FSA’s regulatory approach has moved to a more proactive stance.
 Supervisors are now making judgements on firms’ business models and intervening earlier than was previously the case if they anticipate any risks that may arise from regulated firms’ conduct, sales practices, senior management competence or product development.

 The FSA considers that credible deterrence underpins its supervisory approach and emphasizes the number of criminal prosecutions for insider dealing prosecutions, and proceedings against a number of other individuals for insider dealing and making false or misleading statements to the market.
-(See the February 19
+(See the February 19 and March 12 editions of Corporate and Financial Weekly Digest).

-To read the Plan in full, click here
+To read the Plan in full, click here.

 UK Government Consults on Security Interests Registration Regime